IsPeG/Fuble/README.md

 The room is grid-based in a square of 7x7 witch can be customizable with furniture with the sizes of 1x1, 2x1 and 2x2.

 Right now, the project is in barebones.
-This is just a concept and a way for me to train with React and Three js
+This is just a concept and a way for me to learn and get better with React and Three js